kleros/kleros-docs/developer/light-curate.md

 > We break down this section into two as list views and details view have different requirements.

-Fetchin items is best done via the subgraph we provide.
-If you deployed an list using the factory, it already has a subgraph deployed and available \(here\)\[[https://thegraph.com/explorer/subgraph/kleros/light-curate-kovan](https://thegraph.com/explorer/subgraph/kleros/light-curate-kovan)\].
+Fetching items is best done via the subgraph we provide.
+If you deployed a list using the factory, it already has a subgraph deployed and available \(here\)\[[https://thegraph.com/explorer/subgraph/kleros/light-curate-kovan](https://thegraph.com/explorer/subgraph/kleros/light-curate-kovan)\].

 #### List